Shaishta-Anjum/Sales-Data-Analysis/README.md

 ## Overview

 This repository contains Python code for performing Exploratory Data Analysis (EDA) on a company's sales dataset.
 The analysis focuses on extracting valuable insights related to customer demographics, popular products, and geographical sales patterns.
-The dataset used in this project provides information about customer transactions, including details about their gender, age group, occupation, and the products they purchased.
+The dataset used in this project provides information about customer's gender, age group, occupation, and the products they purchased.

 ## Dataset